Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Approach

 \subsection{Explanation Styles}

 The explanation message included in the main part differs according to the considered styles.
 Feature-based explanations emphasize observable cues extracted from the email, such as sender identity mismatches or suspicious links.
-The left part of Figure~\ref{fig:llms-warnings} shows sample explanations for this style, realised through declarative statements pointing to concrete phishing indicators.
+The left part of Figure~\ref{fig:llms-warnings} shows sample explanations for this style, realized through declarative statements that point to concrete phishing indicators.
 All messages share a common structure consisting of three sentences, inspired by prior work~\cite {desolda2023explanations}, which builds on the Communication-Human Information Processing (C-HIP) model \citep{wogalter2018communication} and previous studies on effective warning communication \citep{bauer2013warning}.
 The same structure was explicitly adopted when prompting the LLMs to generate the warnings, ensuring consistency across human- and AI-authored messages.

 In contrast, counterfactual explanations present a hypothetical scenario in which the email would not have been flagged.
-These explanations reframe the AI's decision as contingent on a small change, inviting users to consider alternatives.
+These explanations reframe the AI's decision as contingent on a minor change, inviting users to consider alternative options.
 The examples adopt a conditional format, underscoring a key difference in framing: while feature-based explanations justify the current decision, counterfactuals highlight what could have made the outcome different.
 The right part of Figure~\ref{fig:llms-warnings} shows sample warnings using a counterfactual style.